 The patronage to date has been quite simply unbelievable.
 We went live on Unbound…

-Just thought I'd take a break from all the non-stop social media jazz to drop you all a line with a good old fashioned, quaint little Unbound update (never thought I'd ever say that about an online post!)
+Just thought I'd take a break from all the non-stop social media jazz to drop you all a line.

 But wait, that's not all!

 Two minutes to midnight and I'm absolutely shattered after late nights spent preparing everything for the launch of the presales campaign of The Sheriff's Catch.
-Also two hours short of the first full 24 hours of this campaign and I cannot believe that we are already up to 46% of the crowdfund target!
-What the hell?!!!
+We're just two hours short of the first full 24 hours of this campaign and I cannot believe that we are already up to 46% of the crowdfund target!

 Hello everybody, URGENTLY NEED A HAND!